zio/zio/docs/howto/use_module_pattern.md

 }
 ```

-In this example the dependency on `EmailRenderer.Service` and `Postman.Service` is expressed as abstract value, forcing the programmer to provide
+In this example the dependency on `EmailRenderer` and `Postman` is expressed using `with`, forcing the programmer to provide
 instances of these services when constructing the environment.
 Note that `Newsletter` _module_ does not depend on anything.
 Only `NewsletterLive`
 implementation depends on those.
 This allows you to create other implementations with different (or zero) dependencies, like a helper object to access
 service effects: